Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 ### Add a NuGet package reference to Microsoft.Identity.Client

-Using the NuGet package manager, reference Microsoft.Identity.Client (which is still in preview, so check "include preview" box)
+Using the NuGet package manager, reference Microsoft.Identity.Client.

 ### Add additional files to support token acquisition